JulianChia/COVID19CaseMonitor/README.md

     `$ python3.6 covid19_case_management.py`

 The program will generate a `.gif` animation file of the confirmed and discharged case histories given in the files `Cases_Confirmed.txt`  and `Cases_Discharged.txt`.
+You have to update these files to create an updated `.gif` animation.

 ### Remarks